Avane Srimannarayana: Plot

 Lakshmi confronts Narayana and warns him that posing as Sri Hari is dangerous, and that a faction of the troupe don't believe the prophecy.
 She tricks Narayana into a trap and kidnaps him, revealing that she and Sudhakar are members of said faction.
-The eagle from last night was supposed to chose Sudhakar but Narayana knocked him out to take his disguise, causing him to become Sri Hari instead.
+The eagle from the previous night was supposed to choose Sudhakar but Narayana knocks him out to take his disguise, causing him to become Sri Hari instead.
 Lakshmi keeps him for punishment but Narayana escapes when they leave and consults a few of the believers in the troupe, who tell him the map for the treasure exists but nowhere to be found.
 For this, Narayana goes back to the Abhira fort and skillfully frames a guard Narsi for pocketing Tukaram's ring, which Narayana actually stole from him earlier.
 He also bribes two guards to frame Narsi as a thief, so Jayaram imprisons him.
 This was meant to snap the bandmaster out of his trauma and have him stand up for Narsi but it fails.
 The bribed guards help Narayana escape the fort, and the latter summons Tukaram eventually leading to a standoff between the brothers.
 As Narayana escapes, Tukaram outguns Jayaram and seizes the fort.
 The bandmaster manages to escape, but Narayana confronts him and finds out the troupe's traditional play reveals the treasure location.

 Narayana goes back to Lakshmi and convinces her to help him find the treasure and save the troupe.
 He finds that the play tells the story of how the ocean was churned to create magical entities and one is symbolic of the treasure location.
 Despite Lakshmi cancelling further rehearsals, Narayana decodes the play and identifies the location as a secluded mountain forest.
 Some of Tukaram's men meet with Narayana to search for the treasure, while others manage to abduct the entire troupe and pour gasoline on the fort to destroy it.
 Jayaram manages to escape custody and kills Tukaram's men, eventually tying his brother to a cross.
 Narayana also finds a decoy chest with rocks, so Tukaram's men bury him alive, but Achyuthaana and other police manage to save him.
 Narayana deduces the real chest's location and takes it.
 He takes it to Jayaram and sets up snipers around the fort.
 He heads to the throne room and shows the treasure, stating that he'll exchange it for the troupe's lives.
 Narayana also shows that his men have started to burn the fort, causing Jayaram's men to renounce their loyalties and flee.
 Realizing he has lost everything, Jayaram fights Narayana in rage but is overpowered.
 Narayana evacuates the troupe and Jayaram is killed in the fire.
 Narayana is praised as a hero for his actions and eventually falls for Lakshmi, leading to their marriage.
 During the credits, Harishchandra meets Narayana's long lost father.